ecupaio/dcgffl/_power-rankings/week-5-power-rankings.md

 - team: _teams/s22-island-blue.md
   record: 3-2
   text: |-
-    Island blue was missing quite a few players this week.
-They were probably lei-ing on a beach somewhere.
+    Lets not lie we all know some enjoy an Easy Lei, but I think we can agree just because you’re easy doesn’t mean lei there and take it.
+Fwhorest Queens ran through this team in last weeks game.
+Maybe they should try being hard to get next week because things weren't looking so hot on the island this time around.
+Maybe that's because they were missing a few players this week.
+They were probably lei-ing on a beach somewhere getting a tan.
+Lets get some more points next time though because their shot at the top has said all but “Aloha” at this point.

     ![](https://i.giphy.com/media/jtom7hfbbYVtEgHqZ5/giphy-downsized-large.gif)
 - team: _teams/s22-maroon.md